Who We Are, What We Do - An Interview on Value

 -Our in-house Idexx lab station has just been upgraded so we can run 3 samples at the same time for quicker results.

-– We have a Boarded-Certified Surgeon that performs surgery on-site and consults on cases.
-She also contributes time to help repair rescued pets in our program.
+– We have access to a couple Boarded-Certified Surgeon that performs surgery on-site and consults on cases.
+They also contribute time to help repair rescued pets in our program.

 - We invest money back into getting new up to date equipment and training for our staff